 An exciting picture will be the picture of the observations themselves through the telescope, when work is being done with maps and atlases and, accordingly, artificial illumination of the surrounding objects with a red flashlight.

 No less attractive will be photographed against the background of a blue sky with a yellow horizon, still illuminated by the already set sun.
 Once you get to some big event for astronomy lovers, you shouldn’t deny yourself the pleasure of capturing a picture of mass observations under a dark sky.

 Many telescopes, together with observers running back and forth, leaving traces of red lanterns on the frame – these are the pictures that delight the eye of an astronomy lover or give a bit sad winter evening about summer gatherings of a beautiful and friendly company under a dark sky.

 Shooting A Masterpiece

 What’s the matter?
-Everything is very simple, as a result, no one cares how expensive equipment and what efforts the picture was taken, the result is important, only the emotion that the viewer experiences when viewing the photo is important.
+Everything is effortless; as a result, no one cares how expensive equipment and what efforts the picture was taken; the result is essential, only the emotion that the viewer experiences when viewing the photo is vital.
 The last picture is filled with some magical and romantic meaning, which makes people vote for him.

-With such words, in no case would I want to offend serious and experienced astrophotographers who accumulate photons and hunt for high resolution, in reality, most astrophotography competitions are divided into categories, where photographs are presented in accordance with the topic.
-But in any case, having devoted yourself to such a wonderful and unique hobby as artistic astrophotography, it is important to never forget that the result depends to a large extent on your vision, imagination and efforts made to it, and not at all on the number of zeros in total, with which had to part for the necessary equipment.
+With such words, in no case would I want to offend serious and experienced astrophotographers who accumulate photons and hunt for high resolution.
+In reality, most astrophotography competitions are divided into categories, where the topic presents photographs.
+It is crucial never to forget that the result depends mainly on your vision, imagination, and efforts.